benswift/benswift.github.io/_posts/2019-11-07-codesign-culture-lab-workshop.md

 - invite specific people outside of the culture lab (cc reimagine@anu.edu.au)

-### TODO by the end of the day

-- photo
-- blurb (1 para) - that's what will bring people in the door, pitch it to specific people
-- bio
-- list of people I want to invite specifically (both attendees and non-attendees)

-### TODO by early next week

-do I need:
-- scribes? (inc. graphic scribes?)
-- co-facilitators?
-- materials?
-- tech?
-- tables/room configuration?

-## blurbs & bios

 ### Presenter bio

 Dr Ben Swift is a Senior Lecturer in the ANU Research School of Computer Science